milosptr/event-centar/index.md

 layout: homepage
 title: Homepage
 big_title: Welcome to our home
-description: "Playing host to a community of artists, designers, culinary experts, fashion, hospitality and retail, Capitol Grand is a prestigious home for like-minded creatives to collaborate.\nTHE CITY’S NEWEST HOSPITALITY VENUE, CAPITOL GRAND, IS SITUATED IN ONE OF MELBOURNE’S MOST ICONIC LOCALES ON THE FAMED CORNER OF CHAPEL STREET AND TOORAK ROAD.
-The building offers a beautiful sanctuary from the busy hum of its cosmopolitan location and the unpredictable Melbourne weather outside.
-  \ "
+description: PLAYING HOST TO A COMMUNITY OF ARTISTS, DESIGNERS AND CULINARY EXPERTS, THE BROMLEY GALLERY & EVENTS SPACE IS THE PERFECT HOME FOR YOUR NEXT EVENT.
+ONE OF THE CITY’S NEWEST AND MOST UNIQUE HOSPITALITY VENUES, WE ARE SITUATED ON THE FAMED CORNER OF CHAPEL STREET AND TOORAK ROAD, SOUTH YARRA.
+THE BUILDING OFFERS A BEAUTIFUL SANCTUARY FROM THE BUSY HUM OF ITS COSMOPOLITAN LOCATION AND THE UNPREDICTABLE MELBOURNE WEATHER OUTSIDE.
 first_section_first_title: " Elevate your next event in the splendour of Capitol Grand’s stunning event spaces. "
 first_section_second_title: " An event destination where the fare is as show-stopping as the space. "
-first_section_first_text: With a capacity of 2 to 300 people, our four distinct spaces can be used independently or connected for one seamless event.
-Impress your guests surrounded by opulent light fixtures and the original art pieces that adorn our walls.
-Vast floor to ceiling windows command awe, capturing natural light and uninterrupted views.
-Window peering into the kitchen allows for a ringside seat to the theatre and craftsmanship of our culinary artists.
-Be it a wedding, conference, private dining or birthday party; we have a space to suit your every need.
+first_section_first_text: With capacity to host 2 to 300 guests, our four distinct spaces can be used independently or connected for one seamless event.
+Surrounded by opulent light fixtures and original art pieces that adorn our walls, and with vast floor-to-ceiling windows capturing natural light and commanding awe, our event spaces are like no other.
+A window peering into the kitchen allows for a ringside seat to the theatre and craftsmanship of our culinary artists.
+Be it a wedding, conference, private dinner or birthday party, we have a space to suit your every need.
 first_section_second_text: 'Dining with us is a 360-degree sensory experience.
 Discover our event space found amongst an art gallery, beautifully enhanced by the innovative works of Australian artist David Bromley.
 A hand-selected team of culinary experts